 Currently, the government is debating whether to drop all COVID regulations in Switzerland by the 17th of February.

 Foreign travelers to Switzerland from countries not considered “high-risk” no longer need to present negative tests or isolate so long as they can provide proof of vaccination.
 Travelers will also have to fill in an entry form on arrival.
-The list of high-risk countries can be found here.

 Positive steps have meant that restrictions are being entirely lifted within the Nordic countries in February, despite rates of infection remaining high.